Super Bowl XXII: Officials

 Following this game, Johnny Grier was promoted to referee, becoming the first African-American to lead an NFL officiating crew.

 In addition to Grier, Dale Hamer was promoted to referee in 1989.
 Don Wedge was a referee from 1976 to 1978 before becoming a side judge in 1979 (he was a back judge from 1972 to 1975).

 Jack Fette retired following this game and became a replay official.
+He was the second official, after Tom Kelleher, to officiate in five Super Bowls.